samgoree/data-science-notes/_posts/2024-03-14-Summary_statistics.md

 ![](../assets/images/rng.png)

 Notice how the estimate of the mean starts with a very wide range, but as the sample size increases, it converges to the correct value, with diminishing returns for larger sample sizes.
 A key goal of statistics as a discipline is to understand and measure the uncertainty in these sorts of estimated summary statistics.
-While we are not as concerned with quantifying uncertainty in data science, it is a key concept we will use going forward, especially when trying to estimate how confident we can be in the conclusions of our analysis.
+While it is not our top concern in data science, uncertainty is a key concept we will use going forward, especially when trying to understand the conclusions of our analysis and whether our predictions are trustworthy.